 Law programmes at Irish universities provide a comprehensive and critical understanding of core legal principles and practical skills so that students learn legal analysis.
 Law students in Ireland gain experience in mooting, arguing and negotiation.
-Mock courtrooms help enhance the learning process and gain valuable experience of a real world setting.
+Mock courtrooms help enhance the learning process and gain valuable experience in a real-world setting.

-A Law degree will open up many different career options, not only in the legal profession.
-In addition to traditional roles such as solicitors and barristers, Law graduates can use their qualification to find positions in journalism, business, criminology and even opt for a Masters in Law.
+Graduates have various career options after completing a law undergraduate degree in Ireland.
+In addition to traditional roles such as solicitors and barristers, law graduates can use their qualifications to find positions in journalism, business, and criminology and even opt for a Master's in Law.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.

 "My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I could not have done it without her.
 I'd recommend this service to anyone interested in taking the stress out of applying alone."